NVIDIA

 is disabled/unavailable (version < 545).Early loading

 For basic functionality, just adding the kernel parameter should suffice.
-If you want to ensure it is loaded at the earliest possible occasion, or are noticing startup issues (such as the nvidia
+If you want to ensure it is loaded as early as possible, or you are noticing startup issues (such as the nvidia

 , nvidia_modeset